nucpc/MTR/README.md

 ### Re-Image MTR Unit
 #

-Requirement
+***_Requirement_***
-USB Keyboard
+  - USB Keyboard
-USB 32GB DRIVE
+  - USB 32GB DRIVE
-Click here to download the INTEL NUC M203 Recovery Image (13GB+)
+  - Click here to download the INTEL NUC M203 Recovery Image (13GB+)

+***_A USB stick formatted as FAT32_***
+  - The USB stick should be large enough to contain the (unzipped) restoration media.
+  - It is strongly recommended that you use the fastest USB media available to you, to minimize the time the re-imaging process takes.

 #
-A USB stick formatted as FAT32
-•	The USB stick should be large enough to contain the (unzipped) restoration media.
-•	It is strongly recommended that you use the fastest USB media available to you, to minimize the time the re-imaging process takes.

 Step 1.
 Download the new INTEL NUC M203 Recovery Image (13GB+) Once the Image file is download process to the next step.